TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/algol60/index.md

         integer ch;

         comment
-            The fix syntax highlighting on GitHub, use '\x22' for '"'.
+            The fix syntax highlighting on GitHub, use '\x22' for double quote.
             For some reason '%' needs to be represented as '\x25';
         inchar(
             0,